TANISHA BROWNEExecutive Director and President

 JERYL PARISBoard Director

-Jeryl is currently a Senior Vice President in Wealth Management at Jefferies LLC in NYC.
-She has 35 years of experience on Wall Street in various management positions, with the last 16 years in helping individuals and institutions both in the US and abroad.
-She was introduced to OHFF though her husband who was a mentor, and has first-hand knowledge of the difficulties and the joys of helping someone in the Educational Mentoring Program.
+Jeryl has over 35 years of experience on Wall Street in various management positions, helping individuals and institutions both in the US and abroad.
+Jeryl is currently retired, but her most recent role was Senior Vice President in Wealth Management at Jefferies LLC in New York.
+She was introduced to OHFF though her husband who was a mentor in the Educational Mentoring Program (“EMP”), and has first-hand knowledge of the difficulties and the joys of helping someone in the EMP.
 Jeryl has a BA from SUNY Albany and an MBA from Stern School of Business.

 JUDITH CAESAR-BROWNBoard Director